IDoCodingStuffs/python-doodles/freeform-log.md

 ### 8 PM
 Passing sequence across channels shows promise for efficientnet.
 Not so much for tinyvit.
 So let's train this baby with b4 efficientnet.

+For some reason training tends to have a lot of hiccups -- keeps pausing and resuming a lot.
+Wonder why.
+I should also look into cuda amp stuff.
+Might enable me to train beefier models.
+Ditto for quantization aware training.
+Later though, let's get a submission out of this all this week.

+### 11 PM
+It's working!
+It's finally fucking working!
+Next thing is training the other two series and submitting this shit!